Getting started at the Demography Lab

 Wireless access

 everywhere else on campus.
-AirBears requires a CalNet ID.
-If you don't
+AirBears2 requires a CalNet ID and a special dance

 network access.
-Instructions for setting up printing with
+Instructions for setting up printing from your personal computer are in at

 http://lab.demog.berkeley.edu under the Documentation menu.

-The Demography Lab primarily supports R, Stata, and Matlab.
+The Demography Lab primarily supports R, and Stata.
 Other

-and if you want to write your own - C++, Fortran, Java, Perl, and
+And if you want to write your own stat package - C++, Fortran, Java, Perl, and

 Python are readily available.
 If you can't find a statistical tool